JohnG112358/Mini-IDS/README.md

 \
 The functionality of the IDS is split into discrete modules, which are defined below.
 This allows for maximum user customization, much like a real IDS.\
 \
 I aimed to achieve detection-in-breadth and detection-in-depth.
 To achieve detection-in-breadth, I developed modules to detect many different kinds of attacks.
 To achieve detection-in-depth, each module uses multiple mechanisms to detect an attack when possible.
-The specific attacks we detect are defined in the Modules section.
+The specific attacks we detect are defined in the Modules section.\
+\
+All files in this repository are intended solely for educational purposes, and any other use is prohibited.

 ## File Structure